aggie-coding-club/Rev-Registration/README.md

     - `python manage.py scrape_depts`
     - `python manage.py scrape_courses`
     - `python manage.py scrape_grades`
+        - You can put a term afterwards if you just want to scrape a specific term for quick testing:
+            - `python manage.py scrape_courses 202011`

 **Frontend:**
 - Navigate to the frontend source directory: `cd ./autoscheduler/frontend/src` and run `npm run dev`